FAYPWC.COM

 • 65,000 kW Steam Turbine

-• Three 230 kV Delivery Points from Duke Energy Progress (DEP): Owen Drive, Butler-Warner Generation Plant (BWGP), Reilly Road
+• 3 230kV Delivery Points from Duke Energy Progress (DEP): Owen Dr., Butler-Warner Generation Plant, Reilly Rd

 • Connected to Regional Transmission Grid

-• Current Long-Term Power Supply Agreement: DEP-New Full Requirements Power Supply Agreement began July 2012 and with the 2019 modification expires June 2042; All capacity and energy needs of PWC customers provided by DEP.
-Power Sales Agreement with DEP provides an additional revenue stream through sale of capacity and energy from that facility that is used to offset increased power costs.
+• Current Long-Term Power Supply Agreement: DEP-New Full Requirements Power Supply Agreement began July 2012 (2019 modification) expires June 2042; All capacity and energy needs of PWC provided by DEP.
+Power Sales Agreement with DEP provides additional revenue stream thru sale of capacity and energy from that facility that is used to offset increased power costs.

 Distribution System